UnityDevelopers/UDVP/Packages/uk.co.unitydevelopers.udvp/README.md

 ## Cloud build
 To set the build string as the label for a cloud build:
+1. Copy the file ```post-build.sh``` from the package contents to the root of your project
-1. Go to the "Advanced Settings" tab of your Build Configuration.
+1. Go to the "Advanced Settings" tab of your Build Configuration on Web Dashboard.
-2. Scroll to the "Script-hooks" section and set the field "Post-build script" to ```Packages/UDVP/post-build.sh```
+2. Scroll to the "Script-hooks" section and set the field "Post-build script" to ```post-build.sh```

 ## Samples
 You can find sample scripts on the ```Samples``` directory of the package.